 7 What if I put my own signature twist on the object?

-Now, go get your 3 x 5 cards and write down the things that popped into your mind.
+Now, go get your 3 x 5 cards or have a phone app ready to write down the things that pop into your mind.